 Nothing keeps your B-roll looking fresh like different lenses and different perspectives.
 Every lens has its own unique look, and will tell a unique story.

 One lens that is in my bag is the Canon 100mm macro.
 It’s great for shooting things super close up, like a computer screen or hands typing on a keyboard.
 I also never leave home without my trusted Canon 70–200mm telephoto lens.
 This lens is pretty big and heavy, but it’s awesome for shooting people from a distance without distracting them by getting right up in their face.

 A lens is an investment, so try before you buy.
-There are a bunch of rental houses that have awesome deals on lens rentals for the day, week, or even month.
-I've found it to be pretty helpful to rent a lens before committing to a purchase.
+There are a bunch of rental houses (like Lens Pro To Go) that have awesome deals on lens rentals for the day, week, or even month.
+I’ve found it to be pretty helpful to rent a lens before committing to a purchase.